acarl005/chaos-equations-js/README.md

 npm run dev
 ```

-To build for production, use Parcel to bundle the project and then run the Node.js Express server which will serve static files from `/dist`.
+To run the production build and then serve the static assets:

 ```
 npm run build